Sj-dev90/Sj-dev90/README.md

 **Detailed Breakdown:**

+- **Sahayak AI**
+  - Built an advanced AI assistant system integrating a FastAPI backend with a Retrieval-Augmented Generation (RAG) pipeline for context-aware responses.
+  - Implemented WebRTC for real-time, low-latency voice/video interaction with the assistant.
 - **Edge AI Surveillance**
   - Proposed and developed a system focusing on edge-computing-based AI surveillance to monitor restricted zones.
 - **Quantum Black Hole Simulation**